 4. Coarsely chop 3/4 of your red onion —the other part will be used for final decoration.
 Heat 2 tablespoons of olive oil in a nonstick pan and add the onions with chopped rosemary.

 5. Sauté everything for 8 min over low heat, without burning anything.
-Remove from heat and keep aside.
+Remove from the heat and keep aside.

 6. Beat the eggs and the rest of the olive oil in a large bowl and pour the mixture in with the onions.